NIEM/NIEM.github.io/reference/concepts/namespace/index.md

 Each namespace must have a definition that describes what it is.

+### Language - [new in 5.0]

+Each namespace must define the language in which its components are defined.
+The language for NIEM release schemas is `en-US`.

 ### Conformance Targets

 Each NIEM namespace must define one more conformance targets.
 This explicitly identifies which rule sets should be applied for conformance validation.
 A conformance target is identified by a URI.